 Neko was born in Alexandria, VA and grew up all over North America, spending enough time in Tacoma, WA to consider it her hometown.
-Fellow homeboys and bestbandever Girl Trouble even wrote a song about her, which is a decidedly cool thing.
 When she was 18 and already on her own, she began playing drums in several punk rock bands including Cub and Vancouver trio Maow.
 It was during her days as a drummer that she made her first forays into songwriting, and then to singing.
 Once she started, she couldn't stop.

 She is not simply a solo artist; she dives into any opportunity to work with other musicians.
 Recordings made at BS included split 7" singles with Whiskeytown, Kelly Hogan and the Sadies.
-All are loooong out of print.
-Find 'em on eBay if you can.
 Among her other projects is the beautiful old-time country she sings with Carolyn Mark as the Corn Sisters.
-She also records and performs as one of The New Pornographers and has lent her considerable talents to projects with Howe Gelb (Giant Sand), Jon Rauhouse, the Pine Valley Cosmonauts and many others.
-Helping her out on the road and in the studio these days are pedal steel whiz Jon Rauhouse, singer Kelly Hogan and bassist Tom Ray of Devil in a Woodpile.
+She also records and performs as one of The New Pornographers and has lent her considerable talents to projects with Calexico, Howe Gelb (Giant Sand), Andrew Bird, Nick Cave, John Doe, the Pine Valley Cosmonauts and many others.

-"Poor Ellen Smith" on the Pine Valley Cosmonaut's Executioner's Last Songs: Volume 1
+- "Poor Ellen Smith" on the Pine Valley Cosmonaut's The Executioner's Last Songs: Volume 1